BelledonneCommunications/linphone-sdk/README.md

 ## Dependencies
 ### Windows
-SDK is working with Visual Studio 14 2015 and Visual Studio 15 2017.
+SDK is working with Visual Studio 15 2017.
 Also you need to have MinGW with GCC and G++ module.

 ## Building and customizing the SDK